 *Remember to put material “inside out” so when you flip it (in Step 9) the correct sides are on the outside (like when you make a pillow).

-Step 5: Take elastic from top corner and make a “U” shape to the other side.
+Step 5: Take elastic from the top corner and make a “U” shape on the other side.
 (This will be the ear strap)

-Step 6: Line up piece A, B and elastic in corner and pin together (same as Step 3)
+Step 6: Line up pieces A, B, and elastic in the corner and pin them together (same as Step 3)

 Now all 4 corners are pinned with elastic.